EasyJet cancels more than 60 flights in one day amid airport travel chaos

 Around 100 flights are said to have been axed, including 62 that had been scheduled for Monday.

-EasyJet has cancelled scores of flights amid travel chaos at some of Britain’s biggest airports, with the airline blaming the disruption on staff shortages due to Covid.
+EasyJet has cancelled scores of flights leaving some passengers stranded amid travel chaos at some of Britain’s biggest airports, with the airline blaming the disruption on staff shortages due to Covid.

 Around 100 flights in total are said to have been axed, including 62 that were scheduled for Monday, the majority of which were announced at short notice on Saturday.